mco-gh/mco.dev/content/post/politics/nv.md

 coverImage = "/img/nv.jpg"
 +++

-Nevada has 86% of its votes reported but won't announce any further results until later today.
+Nevada has 86% of its votes reported and won't announce any further results until later today.
 But it's pretty easy to crunch the numbers because it has only 22 counties.

 <!--more-->